salihalammari/Back-end-developer-career-path/learn to code with python/introduction/README.md

 Python is a high-level, interpreted programming language known for its readability and versatility.
 It supports multiple programming paradigms, including procedural, object-oriented, and functional programming.
 Python doesn't have to be your first language, but I think it's the best first language for most developers.
 It gets out of your way so you can focus on learning fundamental programming concepts.

-Hundreds of thousands of students start their coding journey right here with [Python] (https://www.python.org/ ).
+Hundreds of thousands of students start their coding journey right here with [Python](https://www.python.org/ ).

 But just because Python is simple doesn't mean it's not useful!
 Python is an [extremely popular](https://survey.stackoverflow.co/2024/technology ) language in the industry, and is well-known for:
  - Backend web servers